 The (mis)conception of Christ

-Another, slightly different version of the Christmas Timeline of the Biblical Account can be found at the following link:
+Another, slightly different version of the Christmas Timeline of the Biblical Account can be found at this link:

 Since we don't really know exactly when the Magi started and ended their journey, the main problem with the timeline version from BibleStudy.org is that it states "[Mary & Joseph] stayed in a stable."
 Actually, as the following article points out, the Bible never mentions a stable, barn, or cave at all.
 The most reasonable assumption is that they (Mary & Joseph) were staying at the house of one of Joseph's relatives.
-Because of the Roman Census, there was no room in the guest room (which is an alternate translation of the word often translated "inn"):
+Because of the Roman Census, there was no room in the guest room (which is an alternate translation of the word often translated "inn"), according to this article.

 Despite all of the other misconceptions we may have about The Christmas Story, the most significant one most likely centers on the Magi and the Christmas Star.
 For example, many people believe that there were three "wisemen."
 However, the Bible doesn't actually say!
 Here's what one article (linked below) has to say: